What You Need to Know About Forest Firefighter

 - Patrol burned areas after fires to locate and eliminate hot spots that may restart fires.

-Forest Firefighters state the following job skills are important in their day-to-day work.
+When polled, Forest Firefighters say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.